 We are lucky to be working with Independent Catering who offer a fantastic selection of school meals.
 There are four options daily and these are provided free to all Year R and KS1 children currently.

-You may be eligible for free school meals; please enquire at the office.
+You may be eligible for free school meals – please enquire in the office.

 We promote healthy packed lunches.
 Here is some advice and information.